brevzin/brevzin.github.io/_posts/2026-05-25-expr-dangling.md

         // It turns out that in C++, figuring out the best
         // way to spell this return expression is its own
         // problem (see the paper), but this post isn't about
-        // that problem either, so I'll ignore it here. return /* ... */;
+        // that problem either, so I'll mostly ignore it here. return /* ... */;
     }

+    // This is std::forward<decltype(__r)>(__r).
+But I don't
+    // like that both because it's very verbose and also because
+    // it forces you to write a unary operation (forwarding)
+    // as if it were a binary operation.
+So I use a macro.
     *FWD(__r)
 }
 ```